Okipa/laravel-brickables/README.md

 ### Query content bricks

-You can query content bricks as for any Eloquent model:
+Query content bricks as for any Eloquent model:

 ```php
 Brick::where('brickable_type', OneTextColumn::class)->first();